High court seems likely to leave to health care law in place

 WASHINGTON (AP) — The Supreme Court seems likely to leave in place the bulk of the Affordable Care Act, including key protections for pre-existing health conditions and subsidized insurance premiums that affect tens of millions of Americans.

-During oral arguments Wednesday, Chief Justice John Roberts and Justice Brett Kavanaugh, among the conservative justices, appeared unwilling to strike down the entire law, even if they were to find the law’s now-toothless mandate for obtaining health insurance to be unconstitutional.
+Chief Justice John Roberts and Justice Brett Kavanaugh, among the conservative justices, appear unwilling to strike down the entire law – a long-held Republican goal that has repeatedly failed in Congress and the courts – even if they were to find the law’s now-toothless mandate for obtaining health insurance to be unconstitutional.

-Eliminating the ACA has been a long-held Republican goal that has repeatedly failed in Congress and the courts,

 The court’s three liberal justices are almost certain to vote to uphold the law in its entirety.